 Plans will be drawn up in partnership with the school, parents and a relevant healthcare professional, such as the school nurse, specialist or pediatrician, who can best advice on the pupil's specific needs.
-The pupil will be involved wherever appropriate.
+Reasonable adaptations will be made to ensure that, whenever possible, the pupil will be involved in this process.
 See Appendix 7: Model IHP Invitation Letter.

-IHPs will be linked to, or become part of, any statement of special educational needs (SEN) or education, health RT Supporting Pupils with Medical Conditions Policy May 2024 and care (EHC) plan.
+IHPs will be linked to, or become part of, any statement of special educational needs (SEN), any identified special educational need (SEN) or education, health and care (EHC) plan.
 If a pupil has SEN but does not have a statement or EHC plan, the SEN will be mentioned in the IHP.